 to follow their own devices.

 When I look back on my life, I see how God was working despite my plans.
 As the country song says, I thank God for unanswered prayers (or unwanted answers).
-I would be in a mess if God had answered some of those prayers back in high school the way I wanted them answered!
-And in spite of myself, God has protected me and provided my needs and even managed to get me to the places were He could use me.
-College was were I began to own the beliefs of my parents as my own.
+I would be in a mess if God had answered some of those prayers the way I wanted them answered!
+And in spite of myself, God has protected me and provided my needs and even managed to get me to the places where He could use me.
+In college, I began to own the beliefs of my parents as my own.

 Third.
 Put God first in your life and He’ll bless you beyond measure!